 In the new study, researchers tried to find out what the surface of human cells the proteins change their number when exposed TEV of melanoma cells.
 The most significant changes occurred in the IFNAR1 protein components of the interferon receptor type 1.
 Interferon is used as a cancer therapy, including malignant melanoma and is known to be involved in preventing the spread of the arch.

 In laboratory experiments on cell cultures treated with vesicles derived from melanoma patients, not healthy people, reduced levels of IFNAR1.
-Clinical data have shown that patients with metastatic melanoma often observed reduction of IFNAR1.
+Clinical data have shown that patients with metastatic melanoma often observed decrease in the level of IFNAR1.

 They found that pretreatment of cells 25-hydroxycholesterol (25HC), a compound that induces interferon gives fusion of lipid membranes.
 Cells exposed 25HC treatment had fewer TEV.
 Further experiments showed that the path including 25HC and interferon involved in the prevention of reprogramming normal cells TEV.